 Abstract

-Background: disease-modifying anti-rheumatic drugs (DMARDs), including methotrexate and azathioprine, are commonly used for rheumatoid arthritis (RA) and inflammatory bowel disease (IBD).
-Blood test safety monitoring is mainly undertaken in primary care.
+Background: Disease-modifying anti-rheumatic drugs (DMARDs), including methotrexate and azathioprine, are commonly used to treat rheumatoid arthritis (RA) and inflammatory bowel disease (IBD).
+Blood-test safety monitoring is mainly undertaken in primary care.
 Normal blood results are common.
+Aim To determine the frequency and associations of persistently normal blood tests in patients with RA prescribed methotrexate, and patients with IBD prescribed azathioprine.

-Conclusions: persistent test normality is common in monitoring these DMARDs in primary care, with few hepatic or haematological abnormalities.
+Conclusion: Persistent test normality is common when monitoring these DMARDs, with few hepatic or haematological abnormalities.
 More stratified monitoring approaches should be explored.

 More information